jstrachan/scopt/README.md

 scopt is a little command line options parsing library.

-Its based on the code from Aaron Harnly mentioned [http://old.nabble.com/-scala--CLI-library--ts19391923.html#a19391923](in this thread) which is available [http://gist.github.com/246481](as a gist) or [http://harnly.net/tmp/OptionsParser.scala](here).
+Its based on the code from Aaron Harnly mentioned [in this thread](http://old.nabble.com/-scala--CLI-library--ts19391923.html#a19391923) which is available [as a gist](http://gist.github.com/246481) or [here](http://harnly.net/tmp/OptionsParser.scala).

 Usage